 Mrs. Sterman is the Assistant Director of Choral Activities at Hilliard Darby High School.
 She graduated summa cum laude from The Ohio State University with a Bachelor's of Music Education and Theatre Minor.
 While at OSU, she received numerous music and leadership scholarships and awards.
 She held officer positions in various organizations, including The OSU chapter of the American Choral Director's Association, The OSU Women's Glee Club, and the Undergraduate Music Council.
 Mrs. Sterman is the conductor of the Darby Women's Chorale, Women’s Chorus, and Women in White, and she is the assistant conductor for Symphonic Choir, Concert Choir, and Chamber Choir.
 In addition, she teaches general music at Heritage Middle School, assists with various Heritage choirs, and music directs the Darby musical.

 Mrs. Sterman’s choirs have toured throughout Ohio and have received superior ratings at the Ohio Music Education Association Contest.
 In addition, they have participated in various collegiate workshops and collaborative concerts, and they have worked with notable conductors such as Dr. Craig Jessop and Dr. Kristina MacMullen.
-They have also toured throughout Ireland, including a performance at St. Patrick’s Cathedral in Dublin.
+They have also toured throughout Italy and Ireland, including a performance at St. Patrick’s Cathedral in Dublin.

 As a singer, Mrs. Sterman has performed around the country, starting with her professional musical theatre debut when she was eight years old.
 She toured throughout Europe, singing in England, France, Switzerland, Austria, Germany, and Italy, including venues such as St. Mark’s Basilica in Venice.
 She has also performed with notable musicians such as Andrea Bocelli, Heather Headley, and John Legend.
-Outside of school, she sings in Una Voce (The Michael Martin Chorale) and choreographs for events around the community.
+Outside of school, she is the Associate Director for Una Voce - The Michael Martin Chorale and choreographs for events around the community.
 Previously, Mrs. Sterman taught middle school and high school choir in the Springfield City School District, where she also choreographed the musical.

 Ms. Casey L. Cook

 Casey L. Cook began piano study at the age of four and was accompanying by age ten.
 Two of her most influential teachers were Mary Craig Powell, who nurtured her musical growth for fifteen years and Dr. Nelita True at the Eastman School of Music.